ArvinSKushwaha/docker-ros-desktop-full/README.md

 $ docker build -t <tag-name> . # The <tag-name> is completely up to you.
 ```

 This command will take time.
-Update, upgrading, and installing `ros-noetic-desktop-full`
+Update, upgrading, and installing `ros-noetic-desktop-vnc`
 takes approximately 30 minutes.
 The rest of it is rather fast.

 ## Creating the Container